WDEF-TV: Park Broadcasting ownership

 Roy H. Park of Ithaca, New York, agreed in October 1963 to buy WDEF radio and television for $2.78 million.
 The transaction received FCC approval in February 1964.
 Initially, WDEF remained the market leader for news in Chattanooga.
 In 1970, Lloyd returned to the station after 12 years at channel 3.
 He departed in 1974 to run for the U.S. House of Representatives; he won the primary election but was killed in a plane crash, and his widow, Marilyn Lloyd, replaced him on the ballot and was elected.
 Park's general lack of investment came to catch up to the station.
 Under Sarkes Tarzian and Belo Corporation ownership, respectively, WRCB and WTVC caught up to and surpassed WDEF in the ratings, leaving WDEF in decline.
 WDEF had commanded an audience share as high as 46 percent in 1978, but this had dwindled to 16 percent by 1983, as WTVC aggressively retooled its newscasts.
-Then, WRCB rode the popularity of Wheel of Fortune to ratings increases for its evening news.
+Then, WRCB rode the popularity of Wheel of Fortune to ratings increases for its early evening news.
 At one point in 1982 and 1983, WDEF had four news anchors in the span of a year.
 By 1986, the CBS Evening News, nationally the top-rated evening network newscast, was third in Chattanooga.

 In 1987, Park Communications (Note: Park Broadcasting renamed itself by 1983.) reinvested in the WDEF stations.
 It canceled the long-running The Morning Show, which had aired from 6:30 to 8 a.m. since 1969, and reallocated its resources to the evening newscasts.
 New station manager Mark Keown noted that the commitment to refocus on news was long overdue.
 In spite of the improvements, the Chattanooga TV news ratings race remained defined by a close battle between WRCB and WTVC, with WDEF attracting a third to half the viewers of those stations for its 6 and 11 p.m. newscasts by 1992.
 One exception was during the 1994 Winter Olympics, when WDEF won the sweeps period.

 Park Communications sold itself in 1994 to Donald R. Tomlin and Gary B. Knapp in a deal backed by the Retirement Systems of Alabama pension fund.
 As part of a plan to concentrate on its newspapers and television stations, Park Communications ended the common ownership of WDEF radio and television by selling the radio stations to Bahakel Communications in 1996; they remained in the same building until 1998, when Bahakel opened new studios for WDEF-AM-FM and WDOD-AM-WDOD-FM.
 Though they were now separately owned, Luther Masingill continued his association with both stations.
 In his later years, he hosted WDEF-FM's morning show and feature segments on WDEF-TV's noon and 6 p.m. newscasts.
 He remained active until his death in 2014 at the age of 92.